 Don your bathing suit and stand under the falls as a refreshing break from the humidity or swim in the fresh water of the pools and streams.
 It’s a great way to enjoy the nature of Chiang Mai!
 Be careful though; the rocks can be very slippery so we’d recommend bringing some water/swimming shoes.

 If you love ancient history and impressive temples, the north of Thailand cannot be rivalled.
 Chiang Mai square and the surrounding areas are filled with intricate Buddhist temples, some more of a spectacle than others but all of them with a unique design.
 With so many temples, you could spend weeks exploring the city and jungle taking pictures.

 There are some temples which are definite ‘must-sees’ for any trip to Chiang Mai.
 In our opinion, these are:

-Chiang Mai night market is excellent and we actually liked it better than Bangkok’s night and floating markets.
-The market is a shopping paradise for gifts, clothes, souvenirs, snacks and much more.
+Chiang Mai night market is one of our favourite things to do in Chiang Mai on an evening and we actually liked it better than Bangkok’s night and floating markets.
+The indoor and outdoor bazaar is a shopping paradise for gifts, clothes, souvenirs, snacks and much more.
 Being in the north of Thailand, Chiang Mai was the cheapest place we visited and the vibrant night market follows suit.

 The night market is set up every evening from sunset, a short walk east from the Chiang Mai East Gate wall.
 It’s located to the north if you’re staying in the popular hotel area of Miang Kham Village.
 Our advice is; if you see something, buy it!
 Chances are you won’t find it cheaper elsewhere and you’ll regret not buying it.
 Always remember to barter/negotiate the price down.
 It’s expected and you can often cut 40% off the original price.